 Yes/No. When viewing route plan driving directions, the order of stops in the route may be optimized according to real-time traffic information.
-If “Yes”, this allows system to override any previous sequence of stops at time of Driving Directions creation.
-If “No”, then existing sequence is maintained.
+If “Yes”, this allows the system to override any previous sequence of stops at the time of Driving Directions creation.
+If “No”, then the existing sequence is maintained.